-The tuition fee for both the Autumn Semester and Spring Semester programme is £9,920, which includes AA Digital Membership.
-The deposit is £3,920, made payable after acceptance onto the programme.
+The tuition fee for the Spring Semester programme is $\pounds 9,920$, which includes AA Digital Membership.
+The tuition fees can be settled in full by 9 December 2022 or in two instalments: £3,920 to be paid by 25 November and £6,000 to be paid by 9 December 2022.

 Studio-Only Option

-The tuition fee for the Studio-Only option is

-£4,400 which includes an AA Digital
+The tuition fee for the Studio-Only option is £4,400 which includes an AA Digital Membership fee.

-Membership fee.

-Further details can be found on the Semester Programme webpage.
+Further details can be found on the

+Semester Programme webpage.